logiquants/Logiquants-Website/content/about.md

 ##### Before starting LogiQuants, Cameron worked at TD Direct Investing as an Investment Representative.
 While there, he completed both the CSC® and CPH® from the Canadian Securities Institute.
 Prior to his time with TD, Cameron traded independently on a full-time basis.

 ##### In terms of educational background, Cameron spent 2 years studying Actuarial Science at Western University.
 From there, he transferred to the University of Toronto, where he specialized in Statistics.
-Among the many different subjects he learned were Computer Science, Data Analysis, Probability, Accounting, Business Analysis, Economics, and Econometrics.

 ##### Though he already knew quite a bit at the time, Cameron first began investing in 2017.
-Cameron is very fortunate to have been taught by his grandfather, as he has been trading stocks full-time for the last 15 years.
+He is fortunate to have learned from his grandfather, who has been trading stocks full-time for the last 15 years.
 In addition to his grandfather's teachings, Cameron learned as much as he could about investing during his free time.
-Technical analysis and cryptocurrencies are two of the main topics he educated himself on.